You’d probably think I was running an infomercial if I told you about a simple intervention that:

 Dense nerve endings in the fingertips and tongue are highly represented in the brain.

 As evidenced by brain scanning, different areas of the brain including the occipital lobe are activated by different parts of this simple meditation.

 I bet you want in on the details?

 Here’s how you do it

-I love the track by Nirinjin Kaur called Kirtan Kriya.
+I love the track by Nirinjan Kaur called Kirtan Kriya.
 It takes you through the meditation’s parts and you just follow along.
 Here are the components, from alzheimersprevention.org

 - Repeat the Saa Taa Naa Maa sounds (or mantra) while sitting with your spine straight.
 Your focus of concentration is the L form (see illustration), while your eyes are closed.
 With each syllable, imagine the sound flowing in through the top of your head and out the middle of your forehead (your third eye point).

 - For two minutes, sing in your normal voice.